abhimanyusood/techblog/_posts/2022-5-13-swapping-two-numbers-and-good-software-design.md

 a = a-b
 ```

 That is superbly impressive!
-You have just swapped two numbers without using a temporary variable, which none of your peers was able to do.
+You have just swapped two numbers without using a temporary variable, which none of your peers were able to do.
 Your professor will be supremely impressed.

 > I guarantee if you're in college, and you write the second solution, you will receive more makrs than all your peers.